qanhnn12/Investigating-Netflix-Movies-and-Guest-Stars-in-The-Office/README.md

 - A title, reading "Popularity, Quality, and Guest Appearances on the Office"
 - An x-axis label reading "Episode Number"
 - A y-axis label reading "Viewership (Millions)"
 2. Provide the name of one of the guest stars (hint, there were multiple!) who was in the most watched Office episode.
-Save it as a string in the variable top_star (e.g. top_star = "Will Ferrell").